Vswaroop04/SoliGraph-NFT-Marketplace/README.md

 ## Overview
 The NFT marketplace allows users to buy and sell non-fungible tokens (NFTs) using Ethereum.
 Users can connect their Ethereum wallet to the marketplace, view a list of available NFTs, and purchase them using ETH.

-The marketplace also allows users to create their own NFTs by uploading images and descriptions, setting a price, and listing the NFT for sale.
+The marketplace also allows users to create their own NFTs by uploading NFT Address, setting a price, and listing the NFT for sale.

 ##Technologies Used
 1.Solidity: The programming language used for writing smart contracts on Ethereum.